 Nomi: People get really tired, really fast of salads.
-I do, but you can take the same things that you put into a salad and throw it in the blender and do it up, it’s amazing what the addition of a tomato or slice of mango or something can do to a concoction like that and you can make yourself some really delicious things really fast.
+I do, but you can take the same things that you put into a salad and throw it in the blender and do it up; it’s amazing what the addition of tomato or slice of mango or something can do to a concoction like that, and you can make yourself some really delicious things really fast.

 Kevin: What kind of blender do you use?

 Nomi: There are only two great blunders, in my humble opinion, Kevin.
 One is the K-tech, which is the one I do recommend for several reasons.
 The other is the Vita-mix.
 They’re both fabulous blenders.
 I prefer the K-tech.
 The main reason is it’s a whole horsepower stronger, but there’s a few

 The difference between one of these blenders and a Hamilton Beach or whatever is the difference between a Pinto and a Rolls Royce.
 They’re both cars but need I say more?
 In my book, for example, I assumed everybody would have a regular blender.
 They’re not inexpensive.
 I would say to make this dish, grate the carrot, grate the parsnip, then put it in the blender.
 Well, one of these blenders, you throw the darn thing in whole.
 I throw two frozen, rock hard bananas, full, and 45 seconds later, I’m eating whatever it is.
 You can do with one of these blenders things you could never do any other way.
 I will take a couple of apples and cut them up and throw them in the blender with some cinnamon; I have to baby the blender a little because there’s no liquid in there, and I can turn it into applesauce in a minute or t because people think applesauce?
 Raw applesauce?
 No, it’s straightforward and possible if you have the right equipment.

 - Cool Gadgets Shopper – Why You Need A Laser Light

 - Gadgets don’t make paintings on Christmas Day.